Varicocele Child

 Symptoms

-You will be able to see or feel a varicocele.
-It is an enlarged or twisted vein in the scrotum.
+A varicocele is an enlarged or twisted vein in the scrotum.
+It can be seen and felt.
 It may become larger when standing or straining.
-You may also see shrinkage of the testicles.
+There may also be shrinkage of the testicles.

 Diagnosis

-You will be asked about your child’s symptoms and medical history.
+The doctor will be ask about symptoms and health history.
 A physical exam will be done.
 The doctor can make the diagnosis based on the physical exam.

-An ultrasound may be done if complications are expected.
+An ultrasound may be done if other problems are expected.

 Treatments